 Even small children have an income, sufficient for basic need.
-At the age of five the income increases to allow for payment of basic school fees, with increases at eleven and sixteen.
+(If free education is not available) at the age of five the income increases to allow for payment of basic school fees, with increases at eleven and sixteen.
 Thereafter the income stays with the child (now an adult) as part of the increasing adult binary competence which comes from an independent capital estate.

 The binary competence

-The competence (the word can be traced back to Jane Austen, Alexander Pope and William Shakespeare meaning property or means sufficient for the necessaries and conveniences of life; sufficiency without excess) is defined as:-
+The binary competence is the practical manifestation of the property right.
+The word competence (which can be traced back to Jane Austen, Alexander Pope and William Shakespeare meaning property or means sufficient for the necessaries and conveniences of life; sufficiency without excess) is defined as:-

 a capital estate large enough to supply sufficient current consumer income to support at least one half of an affluent life style (measured in the context of what society as a whole can efficiently produce).